 Since its inception, the Foundation has been serving students from HIV/AIDS impacted families under the Starfish Program ("Starfish").
-In order to help more underprivileged children, the Foundation started a new Seahorse Program ("Seahorse") in 2019.
-The purpose of Seahorse is to extend our service, based on the sound infrastructure built up in the last two decades, to offer assistance to students having outstanding academic achievements not from HIV/AIDS impacted families but suffering from poverty, illness, or discrimination.
+To help more underprivileged children, the Foundation started a new Seahorse Program ("Seahorse") in 2019.
+The purpose of Seahorse is to extend our service, based on the sound infrastructure built up in the last two decades, to aid students having outstanding academic achievements not from HIV/AIDS impacted families but suffering from poverty, illness, or discrimination.